 Using the SHAPES Menu, select the pointy triangle and the oval.

-Rotate the oval 90 degrees so that it is longways up, and the triangle by 180 degrees so the point is up.
+Rotate the oval 90 degrees so it is the long way up, and the triangle by 180 degrees so the point is up.

 Unlock the dimensions so you can change them asymmetrically.
 Reduce the size of the triangle so that it is a fat-ish triangle where the point can almost line up with the roundness of the oval.
 In my case, I reduced the size to 1.18″ in width and 0.95 inches in height.
 This dimension works with an oval that is 3.68″ long and 1.73 inches wide.